 We've currently bought and tested three Google speakers.
 Google produces a wide variety of Internet-related products, including smart speakers that offer compatibility with other technologies in the Google ecosystem.
 They're mostly designed for home use and have Google Assistant built-in.
 That said, since the Google Home Max was discontinued, they currently only have two speakers on the market with no built-in displays: The Google Nest Audio and the Google Nest Mini.

 The Google Nest Audio is the best Google home speaker we've tested.
 Out-of-the-box, it has a balanced mid-range that ensures vocals and lead instruments reproduce clearly and with detail in the mix, which is good for vocal-centric content like audiobooks and podcasts.
 Higher-pitched voices and instruments sound dark and dull at times, though.
-Fortunately, you can tweak its sound to your liking, thanks to the bass and treble adjustments featured in its Google Home app.
+You can tweak its sound to your liking, thanks to the bass and treble adjustments featured in its Google Home app.
 It's also loud enough to use in smaller rooms like your bedroom or on your desk in your home office.
 That said, like most speakers its size, it lacks a thumpy low-bass.

 It comes with Google Assistant built-in, which you can activate with your voice.
 It also has little trouble registering your commands from far away and in noisy rooms, and you can mute its mic when you don't want it to hear you.
 You can also pair this speaker to two compatible Google speakers to create a stereo pair or to multiple speakers when you want to play different audio in different rooms at once.
 Unfortunately, it needs to be paired to a second unit to play stereo audio and downmixes stereo content to mono when using it on its own, which isn't as immersive.